somramnani/Rock-Paper-Scissors-Blockchain/README.md

 # Rock-Paper-Scissors-Blockchain
 A simple DApp that is a rock, paper, scissor game.
-Solidity is used to make the smart contracts
+Solidity is used to make the smart contracts and the contract has been deployed to the Ropsten Network.

 ## Notes
 - Must have metamask installed and ether from the Ropsten network